 Petitions Filed: Through 1995 the Pennsylvania workers compensation system had become increasingly involved in matters of dispute pertaining to individual claims.
 The situation has improved somewhat since that time, based on counts of petitions filed with the BWC.
-This tendency is illustrated in the accompanying Exhibit II, presenting numbers of petitions filed by type of issue for a given calendar year or the 12 months ending June 30, as indicated starting with Calendar Year 1993.
+This tendency is illustrated in the accompanying Exhibit II, presenting numbers of petitions filed by type of issue for a given calendar year or the 12 months ending June 30, as indicated starting with Calendar Year 1997.
 Petitions generally invoke administrative proceedings which can be very protracted in nature and which generally require significant periods of time to complete.
 In Pennsylvania such delays are translated into additional indemnity, medical and expense payments by virtue of prevailing case law precedents (see below).

 Pennsylvania Economy: The PCRB has not observed any pronounced divergence between the Pennsylvania economy and countrywide economic conditions over the last decade, and, in particular, state and national economic trends have not been moving in opposite directions.
 When economic conditions are difficult, alternative employment may be difficult for injured workers to obtain in new settings or for their former employers to provide within their own operations.
 This could contribute to increased claims severity and may be particularly relevant given current economic conditions.
 On the other hand, analysis done by the National Council on Compensation Insurance, Inc. (NCCI) suggests that there exists a meaningful and sustainable improvement in claim frequency that counters increases in claim severity.
-The NCCI has also suggested, however, that changes in economic conditions can have an adverse effect on claim frequency.